fusionjs/fusionjs.github.io/documentation/docs/guides/styling.md

 ### Custom styling

 For custom styling, we recommend using Styletron (via [`fusion-plugin-styletron-react`](https://github.com/fusionjs/fusion-plugin-styletron-react)).
-Styletron allows you to write styled components that get compiled to atomic CSS for maximum performance.
+Use Styletron to write styled components that get compiled to atomic CSS for maximum performance.

 This plugin automatically sets up SSR, hydration, and context provider boilerplate and re-exports the styling functions from `styletron-react` so you can just focus on styling.